nwsw/nwcplugin-api/api/nwc.drawpos.md

 This returns the anchoring coordinate and alignment for a lyric syllable in the designated #LyricRow at this `drawpos`.
 The 'Alignment' will be either **Left** or **Center**.

-Returns nil if the `drawpos`is not eligible for a lyric, or the #LyricRow is not found.
+Returns nil if the `drawpos`is not eligible for a lyric, or the #LyricRow does not exist.

 ------------------